 A team led by the University of Adelaide has developed a new diagnostic tool that has the potential to improve IVF success rates for hopeful parents.

 Co-author Dr Ryan Rose, Fertility SA Director of Research and Innovation said, “the time to pregnancy can be reduced with this new non-invasive IVF procedure.
-With FertilitySA continuing to invest significantly into scientific research programs that target better patient outcomes.”
+FertilitySA is continuing to invest significantly into scientific research programs that target better patient outcomes.”

 Ryan D Rose, Robinson Research Institute, School of Biomedicine, The University of Adelaide, Adelaide, SA, Australia.